nguyenkhanhtai/Colab-Sync/README.md

 - ⚠️ **No Version Control & No Revert Capability:**
   The system currently performs direct overwrites on the files stored in Google Drive.
 It is not integrated with any version control mechanism (like Git) nor does it provide a way to automatically revert or undo changes.
 If the AI accidentally overwrites or deletes important code, recovering the previous version is extremely difficult.

-- ⚠️ **Cannot Execute Notebooks (Standalone):**
-  This tool is currently limited to reading and writing raw text (JSON structure).
-It is not connected to any computational environment (Kernel) on Google Colab or locally.
-As a result, it **cannot execute (Run)** the Python code inside the notebook.
-  *Solution:* Run this server alongside Google's official `colab-proxy-mcp` so the AI can fallback to the proxy when it needs to run code.